-I’ve seen so many of these lists, some of them were missing a first aid kit!
-Most of them are just slick ‘look at my Amazon store items’ lists.
-Heavy duty trash bags, super-duper ironman gloves, cheap and nasty torches, some water filtration tabs and a water bottle.
+I’ve seen so many of these lists and some of them were missing a first aid kit!
+Most of them are just slick Amazon store lists.
+They always have stuid stuff like heavy duty trash bags, super-duper iron-man gloves, cheap and nasty torches, some water filtration tabs and a water bottle.

-How about first aid, flint tool, knife, water filter?
+How about a first aid kit, flint tool, knife, water filter maybe?

-These guys somehow manage to go out of their way to make hiking and camping seem really HARD!
+These guys somehow manage to go out of their way to make hiking and camping seem really hard!
+Camping isn’t hard.

-The rest of us are pretty fucking busy right now, thanks, so let’s just cut the crap, ok?
+Everyone is pretty fucking busy right now thanks so let’s cut the crap.